- Entering the U.S. (I-20 and F-1 visa)

-- Complete the U-M International Center departure form if you leave your program before the end date of I-20.
+- Complete the Departure Form request through M-Passport if you leave your program before the end date of I-20.

 - Update your current and permanent address information in Wolverine Access within 10 days of moving.

 All international students and their accompanying dependents at U-M are required to have health insurance coverage that meets the University's standards.
-You must enroll in an approved insurance program at the mandatory immigration check-in program.
-If your government or program sponsor is providing you with health insurance, you will later have the opportunity to apply for a waiver of the mandatory health insurance.
-In order for a waiver to be granted, your health insurance coverage must be proven to meet U-M standards, so please bring a copy of the insurance policy with you to the immigration check in U.S. Health insurance is not an option - it is a requirement.
+You will be automatically enrolled in the University's Blue Care Network (BCN) International Student/Scholar Health Insurance Plan after you attend the mandatory immigration check-in program.
+Your insurance coverage will begin on your I-20 program start date (Item 5).
+If your government or program sponsor is providing you with health insurance, you can apply for a waiver of the mandatory health insurance by submitting an insurance waiver request form and attaching a copy of your health insurance policy.
+In order for a waiver to be granted, you must apply within 30 days of your check-in and your health insurance coverage must meet specific mandatory standards.
+U.S. Health insurance is not an option - it is a requirement.